amitesh4u/driver-location/README.md

 # Go-Jek Codathon Project

-This is a Java / Maven / Spring Boot / MondoDB based application that can be used to consume Driver Locations and then return Near by Driver locations as per Customer location.
+This is a Java / Maven / Spring Boot / MongoDB based application that can be used to consume Driver Locations and then return Near by Driver locations as per Customer location.

 # Why this Tech Stack